• Skip to primary navigation

 Hike the Pine Point Trail

 It’s no secret that one of the most beloved provincial parks in Manitoba is Whiteshell Provincial Park; there’s simply so much to do there.
-One of the best hikes in the park is Pine Point, which includes incredibly scenic views and a chance to see Pine Point Rapids.
+One of the best hikes in the park is Pine Point, which includes incredible scenic views and a chance to see Pine Point Rapids.
 A moderate trail of about 7.7 kilometres, there’s also great birdwatching along the way.

 Stay on a Houseboat in the Whiteshell